 As humans we are unique in many ways.
-Each person differs and hence the online behaviour with regards to visiting, revisiting & purchasing on digital assets.
-Because of that,more often than not, the actual behaviour recorded online doesn’t make sense.
+Each person differs and hence the online behavior with regards to visiting, revisiting & purchasing on digital assets.
+Because of that,more often than not, the actual behavior recorded online doesn’t make sense.

 Consider a real life sample,

-I woke up around 6 AM, the moment i turned on mobile phone, got a notification form a news website about a sensational news.
-While reading that for few seconds, i have realized that i’m running late, so i have bookmarked to read later and left the site.
+I woke up around 6 AM, the moment i turned on mobile phone.
+Then got a notification form a news website about a sensational news.
+While reading that for few seconds, i have realized that i’m running late.
+So i have bookmarked to read later and left the site.
 While on the commuting to work, I do a online windows shopping on certain items that i wanted to buy for a long time.

 However, for analytics software it doesn’t make sense.
-My morning actions, when seen on afternoon resulted in less average time and high bounce rate for the news website & abandoned cart for the ecommerce.
+My morning actions, when seen on afternoon resulted in less average time.
+And then high bounce rate for the news website & abandoned cart for the eCommerce.

 Which ultimately leads to..

-Despite having massive amount of information about user behaviour, ultimately you’re data analysis philosophy( context) determines the success of the data driven marketing.
-For example, someone new to the analytics would see the above examples as a very desirable outcomes for a website- if analyzed only the isolated behaviour.
+Despite having massive amount of information about user behavior, ultimately your data analysis philosophy( context) determines the success of the data driven marketing.
+For example, someone new to the analytics would see the above examples as a very desirable outcomes for a website- if analyzed only the isolated behavior.

-However, if a historical data of the above user had seen, it would show that they producing desirables outcomes in the returning visits.
+However, if a historical data of the above user had seen, it would show that they producing desirable outcomes in the returning visits.

 What is data driven Marketing

-Data driven marketing similar to data analytics uses the customer behaviour information for optimising the marketing efforts.
-Which may include targeting the users in retargeting based on data,creating an ad copy based on the data.
+Data driven marketing similar to data analytics uses the customer behavior information for optimising the marketing efforts.
+Which may include targeting the users in re-targeting based on data,creating an ad copy based on the data.